bymarcelolewin/content-modeling-cli/README.md

   Clone and reuse complete content models from predefined templates to accelerate setup and ensure governance, consistency, and scalability.

 - **Project-Based Organization**
-  Use `cmc init` to scaffold distinct Content Modeling projects—each containing multiple content models, templates, and localized configurations.
+  Use `cm init` to scaffold distinct Content Modeling projects—each containing multiple content models, templates, and localized configurations.
 Ideal for managing multiple clients, sites, or environments.

 - **Built-in Git Version Control**
   All content models are stored as structured JSON files and organized by project, making them easy to version and manage with Git or GitHub.
-With built-in Git initialization support (via ```cmc init --git```), you can start tracking your models from day one—ideal for collaboration, auditing, and CI/CD integration.
+With built-in Git initialization support (via ```cm init --git```), you can start tracking your models from day one—ideal for collaboration, auditing, and CI/CD integration.

 - **Contentful Configuration per Model**
   Each model includes its own simple Contentful configuration file, allowing seamless switching between spaces, environments, and teams without changing global settings.